Lindt Cafe siege: Investigations

 A number of organisations announced formal investigations.

-Police investigations include a "critical incident" investigation undertaken by NSW police; headed by Detective Inspector Angelo Memmolo and an enquiry conducted by the Australian Federal Police.
+Police investigations include a "critical incident" investigation undertaken by NSW police, headed by Detective Inspector Angelo Memmolo and an enquiry conducted by the Australian Federal Police.

 Federal and state governments announced a joint review to be led by Michael Thawley from the Department of the Prime Minister and Cabinet and Blair Comley of the New South Wales Department of Premier and Cabinet.

-Following the siege, officers from the New South Wales Police Force and the Australian Federal Police went to the Belmore home of Monis's partner Amirah Droudis, and removed property.
+Following the siege, officers from the New South Wales Police Force and the Australian Federal Police went to the Belmore home of Monis' partner Amirah Droudis, and removed property.
 Her bail was revoked after a hearing on 22 December 2014.
 Investigations by Australian security agencies and monitoring of suspects following the siege revealed increased "terror chatter".

 Federal–State joint review

 The findings of the Federal–State joint review were released on 22 February 2015.
-The report covered Monis's earlier interactions with the government, his access to firearms, and the government response to Monis including problems correlating his various aliases.
+The report covered Monis' earlier interactions with the government, his access to firearms, and the government response to Monis including problems correlating his various aliases.
 The report's terms of reference did not cover the controversial police actions during the siege itself, such as the nature of the negotiations or the final assault.

 The review found that the judgements made by government agencies were reasonable.
 It suggested only modest changes to laws and procedures, taking the view that "introducing substantial further controls involves a larger choice about the sort of society we wish to live in and is properly the province of the public and our elected representatives".
 The review found that the Australian Security Intelligence Organisation (ASIO) had conducted a thorough review of Monis in 2008/9 and found that he was not involved in politically motivated violence, nor had significant contact with groups of security concern.
-After receiving 18 calls from the public, ASIO reviewed Monis's Facebook page, which was considered not to indicate a threat.
+After receiving 18 calls from the public, ASIO reviewed Monis' Facebook page, which was considered not to indicate a threat.
 None of the calls related to any pending attack.
 The review found that there was no credible information that would indicate an attack.
 Monis had been granted bail while charged with several violent offences.
 However, bail laws had since been tightened in this regard.
 Monis obtained his firearm illegally and was never granted a license.

 The review suggested, in addition to the reforms to the bail laws and "new programmes to counter violent extremism", that a review of immigration policies and visa applications should be undertaken.
 The review suggested that the gun that Monis used had lawfully entered the country, possibly as early as the 1950s, and had fallen into the "grey market" after not being included in the gun buyback schemes of 1996 and 2002.